arm358/BoatBuddy/README.md

 - Chart.js for tide chart and speedometer gauge display
 - NOAA ENC data in GeoJSON format for depths, buoy locations, etc.
 - Various open-source Python repos used in websocket script for collecting and sending data

+## Issues & Troubleshooting
+- The site loads but there is no data being sent.
+    - Add this line `exec 1>/tmp/rclocal.out 2>&1` to the top of the `/etc/rc.local` file.
+This will make a log in `/tmp/rclocal.out` where you can investigate the issue futher.
+- Map loads but doesn't have any detail on it (city names, streets, etc.).
+    - Because of space limitations and the large number of files used by the map tiles at different zoom levels, the map only has detailed information for the North East.
+Anywhere else (such as Florida or West Coast) will display but not have detailed information.
+To change this is outside of the scope of this tutorial.
+Please raise an issue if you need help setting up a different area of the country.
+- Why are you running the default Django http server and not Apache/NGINX/Daphne?
+    - A dedicated HTTP server would add an additional layer of abstraction here and additional setup for no gain.
+Further, the site is "airgapped" and has no connection to the outside world.
+The security risks here are miniscule.
+The default Django http server works well in this instance without any further setup required.